Skip to content

 The Devil on the Fool’s Journey

 The Devil is one of the cards on the Fool’s Journey, a symbolic narrative in tarot that explores the archetypes and experiences shaping our existence.
 The Major Arcana represents the grand themes and life-altering moments in the tarot.
-It’s a 22-card journey that begins with the Fool, symbolizing new beginnings and adventure.
+It’s a 22-card journey that begins with the Fool, symbolising new beginnings and adventure.
 Each card represents a distinct chapter, exploring the dualities, challenges, and transformations we face throughout our lives.

 Understanding the themes in the Major Arcana is crucial for grasping the Fool’s Journey.
 As you progress through these cards, you will encounter symbols and lessons that resonate with various stages of life, offering insights into personal growth, relationships, and spiritual questions.